 - When the analysis is complete, click Input Required to set the point cloud conversion options.

-- First, define the coordinate system.
+- First, define the Project Coordinate System.

 - Choose your Point cloud settings.